DATAREEL: Automated Data-Driven Video Story Generation with Animations: Benchmark Data Construction

-\textbf{Variety of Chart Types and Visual Forms.} As shown in Figure~\ref{fig:chart_distribution}, \datareelbench{} includes a diverse set of chart types.
+\textbf{Variety of Chart Types and Visual Forms.} As shown in \Cref{fig:chart_distribution}, \datareelbench{} includes a diverse set of chart types.
 Bar and line charts are most prevalent, followed by pie charts, area charts, and reels containing multiple chart types.
-This distribution mirrors real-world data videos, where authors favor chart forms that support animated emphasis, comparison, and temporal progression, while also increasing the complexity of animation planning and coordination.

 \textbf{Rich and Diverse Animation Usage.} Table~\ref{tab:animation_category_distribution} summarizes the distribution of high-level animation types in the benchmark.
 Emphasis-driven animations (44.3\%) and suspense-oriented animations (36.4\%) are most common, reflecting the narrative role of animation in guiding viewer attention and pacing information disclosure.
 Comparison-based animations account for 15.7\%, while more subtle narrative devices such as ellipsis, cohering, and focalization appear less frequently.